ravenusmc/speech_rev/readme.md

 The purpose of this project is essentially to examine three speeches from U.S. history.
 The first one is The Gettysburg Addresss, the second: I have a Dream and finally President Einshowers military industrial complex speech.
 I am specifically looking at which words are the most common in each speech.
 I will not be looking at articles such as the.
 I want to see if the speeches convey a similar idea by examining the most common words.

+One final note, I made this site right after the fourth of July in 2017.
+That may explain the reason for the patriotic theme!

 # Getting started
 ### Installing